Formation of oyster mushroom primordia - features and photos

 Оyster mushroom growth stages

-Below there are 4 photos where the same slot is photographed at different stages - from hyphal knots to a well-developed cluster of oyster mushrooms.
+📸 Below are four photos showing the same slot at different stages — from hyphal knots to a full fruiting cluster.

 What is mushroom pinning?